 Perhaps the oldest remedy for morning (or all-day) sickness is crackers.
 "The old standby of keeping Saltines in your purse probably isn't a bad idea," Dr. Berens says.
 "Often symptoms are worse if the woman has an empty stomach, and crackers can avoid that.
 Eating small, frequent meals is also better tolerated, so she may wish to keep small snacks in the car or desk.”

-and indigestion can add to a pregnant mom's discomfort.
+heartburn and indigestion can add to a pregnant mom's discomfort.
 "Antacids can help with reflux of pregnancy," Dr. Ricciotti says.
-"The hormone progesterone
+"The hormone

 Next to ginger, Emetrol was mentioned most frequently by moms.
 "Emetrol is a highly concentrated glucose solution; it coats the stomach, and can be helpful," Collins says.